-- 1. submission of final financial and program reports within ninety (90) calendar days after the project period end date; - 2. reconciliation of all cost or expenditure discrepancies; - 3. prompt payment of allowable costs; - 4. immediate collection of any unexpended funds or disallowed costs; - 5. de-obligation of excess funds; and - 6. disposition of property and/or equipment acquired under the award.
+- 1. submission by the grant non-Federal entity of final financial and program reports within ninety (90) calendar days after the project period end date; - 2. reconciliation of all cost or expenditure discrepancies; - 3. prompt payment of allowable costs; - 4. immediate collection of any unexpended funds or disallowed costs; - 5. de-obligation of excess funds; and - 6. disposition of property and/or equipment acquired under the award.

-The recipient must make every effort to obtain its final indirect rate from its cognizant agency.
-The settlement for any upward or downward adjustment to the Federal share of costs for provisional NICRA rates are based on the recipient's submission of its final SF-425 and, for rate increases, the availability of funds remaining in the award obligation.
-Unrecovered indirect costs may be considered cost share or matching with prior approval of the GO.
-Note that the recipient must be able to substantiate any cost share.
+The non-Federal entity must make every effort to obtain its Final Indirect Rate from its cognizant agency.
+The settlement for any upward or downward adjustment to the Federal share of costs for provisional NICRA rates are based on the non-Federal entity's submission of its Final SF-425 and, for rate increases, the availability of funds remaining in the award obligation.
+Unrecovered indirect costs may be considered cost share or matching with prior approval of the Grants Officer.
+Note that the non-Federal entity must be able to substantiate any cost share.

-If the recipient organization does not have its final indirect cost rate within 12 months after the end of the project period end date, the GO shall proceed with close-out after which all funds remaining in the obligation shall be de-obligated.
+If the non-Federal entity organization does not have its Final Indirect Rate within 12 months after the end of the project period end date, the Grants Officer shall proceed with close-out after which all funds remaining in the obligation shall be de-obligated.